Chapter Sixty One

 “How could I refuse!
 That is sooo sweet.
 I wonder if anyone will subscribe?”

 We are finally at our rented house, later than we planned on, they want to sit in the tub, I’m not a tub person, I shower.
-By the time I finish hair drying, they’re snuggled into bed.
-Tonight, I take one side of Janah on the couch, Zi the other, we watch a ridiculous game show in Japanese with the sound low, they’re noisy and completely ridiculous.
+By the time I finish hair drying, Chloe and Amaya are snuggled into bed.
+Tonight, I take one side of Janah, Zi the other, we watch a ridiculous game show in Japanese with the sound low, they’re noisy and completely ridiculous.
 We’re asleep before the closing credits.

 Wander again today, stop at the Kassai restaurant, recommended by our next door neighbor, and boy is he on target.
 It's just outside Goin, and the menus are only in Japanese, if you don't read Japanese, it's okay, the waitresses speak English.
 Full of excellent sushi, sashimi and tempura, we stay on the move, stop at Aritsugu, a four hundred fifty year old knife maker.
 I don't buy any, they are quite well made and beautiful, but I have a collection of kitchen knives that would match any upscale Manhattan restaurant, I prefer Viking and Chicago Cutlery, although I do have Kyocera ceramic knives as well.